gordon-cs/gordon-360-api/README.md

 * It is easiest to use the development virtual machine to work on this project.
 Follow [these instructions](RemoteDesktopToVM.md) to set up and connect to the virtual machine using your Gordon account.

 * If this is your first time on the virtual machine, you will need to clone this repository.
 You can do this by using Git Bash.
-It is possible that you will need to add the SSH key to your Git account, instructions to generate one can be found [here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+It is possible that you will need to [add the SSH key to your Git account](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
 You will then need to `cd ssh` then `cat id_rsa.pub`, copy the output and go to your github settings and paste it in your SSH keys.

   * Before you open the gordon-360-api folder, you will have to add the `secrets.config` file to it.
 The file is located on the CS-RDSH-02 virtual machine in `C:\Users\Public\Public Documents\` (or `/c/users/public/documents\` when in git-bash).
 Copy the file `secrets.config` to the same folder in your project that contains the `web.config` file; currently, this is in `gordon-360-api\Gordon360`.
 This file is a sort of keyring for the server to authorize itself at various points.
-You can do this by CDing into the gordon360 folder and typing `cp /C/users/public/documents/secrets.config .`
+You can do this by CDing into the Gordon360 folder and typing `cp /C/users/public/documents/secrets.config .`

   * Look for the desktop app Visual Studio 2017, which has a purple Visual Studio icon.
 You might have to search for it through the start menu.
 You will have to log in to a Microsoft account.
 Your Gordon email will work for this.
 Once you log in, go to `File > Open > Project/Solution`.
 In the navigation box that pops up, navigate to the directory where you cloned this repo, and select and open the file `/Gordon360.sln`.